beego/beedoc/en-US/mvc/view/view.md

 ## Template Directory

 The default template directory for Beego is `views`.
 Template files can be put in this directory and Beego will parse and cache them automatically.
-However if the development mode is enabled, Beego parses templates everytime without caching.
+However if the development mode is enabled, Beego parses templates every time without caching.
 Beego can only have one template directory which can be customized:

 	beego.ViewsPath = "myviewpath"